blowfishpro/B9-Aerospace/README.md

 WW2-era aircraft and helicopter parts, seaplane floats.

 The FS plugin enables lots of advanced functionality in B9, so even if you don't use the parts, updating to the most recent plugin is a good idea. [forum](http://forum.kerbalspaceprogram.com/threads/24551)

-## Ferram Aerospace Research

-Accurate and realistic aerodynamics for KSP.

-Wings stall, nosecones and payload fairings actually work, you can steer when aerobraking by turning your rocket.

-It'll change the way you design both planes and rockets. [forum](http://forum.kerbalspaceprogram.com/threads/20451)

 ## Improved Chase Camera